Exact orbifold fillings of contact manifolds: Exact orbifolds

 \subsection{Symplectic orbifolds}

-We now introduce the main object of interest of this paper, namely symplectic orbifolds, and study their properties in the Liouville with convex contact boundary setting. \begin{defn} A \emph{symplectic orbifold} $(W,\omega)$ is a $2n$-dimensional orbifold $W$ equipped with a smooth closed $2$-form $\omega$ such that $\omega^n\ne 0$.
+We now introduce the main object of interest of this paper, namely symplectic orbifolds, and study their properties in the setting of Liouville orbifolds with convex contact manifold boundaries. \begin{defn} A \emph{symplectic orbifold} $(W,\omega)$ is a $2n$-dimensional (oriented) orbifold $W$ equipped with a smooth closed $2$-form $\omega$ such that $\omega^n> 0$.
 An \emph{exact orbifold} $(W,\lambda)$ is an orbifold $W$ equipped with a smooth $1$-form $\lambda$, such that $\rd \lambda$ is a symplectic form.
-An \emph{exact orbifold filling} of a smooth contact manifold $(Y,\xi)$ is an exact orbifold $(W,\lambda)$, such that $\partial W$ has trivial isotropy and $\partial W=Y$ with $\xi=\ker \lambda|_{\partial W}$. \end{defn}
+An \emph{exact orbifold filling} of a smooth contact manifold $(Y,\xi)$ is an exact orbifold $(W,\lambda)$, such that $\partial W$ has trivial isotropy and $\partial W=Y$ with $\xi=\ker \lambda|_{\partial W}$, and the Liouville vector field points out along $\partial W$. \end{defn}

 Our primary examples are \emph{global quotients}: \begin{example} Let $G$ be a finite subgroup of $U(n)$ such that $\ker (g-I) = \{0\}$ for $g\ne \Id \in G$.
 Then, $G$ preserves the standard Liouville form $-\frac{1}{2}\rd r^2\circ J$ and $G$ acts freely on the unit sphere $S^{2n-1}$.
 The quotient $(S^{2n-1}/G,\xistd)$ is a smooth contact manifold with an exact orbifold filling $\CC^n/G$, where the orbifold structure is given by the action groupoid $G\ltimes \CC^n$ with Liouville form $-\frac{1}{2}\rd r^2\circ J$. \end{example}